beaker-project/beaker/documentation/user-guide/provisioning.rst

 presented with a list of Systems you are able to provision.
 Ones that are available now show the link "Reserve now" beside them.
 This indicates the System is available to be provisioned immediately.
-If the System is currenty in use it will have the link "Queue Reservation" instead.
+If the System is currently in use it will have the link "Queue Reservation" instead.
 This indicates that the System is currently in use, but can be provisioned for a later time.